Hillside letters

-Hillside letters or mountain monograms are a form of geoglyph (more specifically hill figures) common in the Western United States, consisting of large single letters, abbreviations, or messages emblazoned on hillsides, typically created and maintained by schools or towns.
+Hillside letters or mountain monograms are a form of hill figures common in the Western United States, consisting of large single letters, abbreviations, or messages displayed on hillsides, typically created and maintained by schools or towns.
 There are approximately 500 of these geoglyphs, ranging in size from a few feet to hundreds of feet tall.
-They form an important part of the western cultural landscape, where they function as symbols of school pride and civic identity.
+Hillside letters form an important part of the western cultural landscape, as they function as symbols of school pride and civic identity.

 History

 A myth that hillside letters were built to identify communities from the air for early pilots who air-dropped mail is untrue.
 The first three mountain monograms built were constructed to end rivalries between different graduating classes at universities.
 Letters have also been erected to celebrate winning teams, to commemorate the building of high schools, in memory of local community members, and as Boy Scout projects.

-The first hillside letter built is the "L" in 1904 representing Lahainaluna High School.
-This 30 foot letter "L" at about the 2000 ft level on Mt Ball, part of the West Maui Mountains was created by students of Lahainaluna High School by clearing the plants and weeds and adding lime to prevent regrowth.
-It is still lit up annually during graduation ceremonies.

-The second hillside letter was built by University of California-Berkeley students was in March 1905.
+What may have been the first hillside letter was built by University of California-Berkeley students was in March 1905.
 The letter C was constructed out of concrete and placed on Charter Hill overlooking the UC Berkeley.
 The UC Berkeley classes of 1907 and 1908 proposed this project as a means of ending the rivalry and the unruly physical encounters that had become a part of their annual rush each spring.
 The UC Berkeley yearbook recorded that the two classes would go down in the history of the University as those who sacrificed their class spirit for love of their alma mater.

 In 1906, Brigham Young University in Provo, Utah, proposed and surveyed the first three-lettered hillside emblem BYU, but reduced it to the single letter Y after realizing the amount of labor involved.
 The following year, the class rivalry of the sophomores and freshmen at the University of Utah in Salt Lake City produced a hillside U on Mount Van Cott overlooking Salt Lake City.
 The M of the Colorado School of Mines in Golden, Colorado, became the nation’s fourth hillside letter in 1908, and it has been illuminated every night since the early 1930s.
 A few years later, high schools began building hillside letters; the first one was a T for Tintic High School in Eureka, Utah, built in 1912.

 By the 1920s and 1930s, letters were being rapidly constructed across the West.
 Although the pace has slowed since then, newly constructed letters continue to appear today.
 Meanwhile, many letters are fading due to lack of maintenance (especially in cases where the school that created the letter has closed), or have been removed outright due to environmental concerns or changing aesthetic preferences.